SecUSo/privacy-friendly-interval-timer/README.md

-## Privacy Friendly Training
+﻿# Privacy Friendly Interval Timer

-This Android application supports the user during his/her circuit training session.
+This Android application manages the time during interval based training sessions, eg circuit training.
 It provides a configurable set of timers for the exercises and the rest phases.
 The app can remind the user about planned training sessions and offers statistics such as the time spend training or calories burnt.

-This app belongs to the group of Privacy Friendly Apps developed by the Technische Universität Darmstadt.
+Privacy Friendly Interval Timer belongs to the group of Privacy Friendly Apps developed by the research group SECUSO at Technische Universität Darmstadt.

 ## Motivation

-The motivation of this project is to provide users with an application which supports their training sessions without advertisement or the demand of unnecessary permissions.
+The motivation of this project is to provide users with an application which supports training sessions without advertisement or the demand of unnecessary permissions.
 Privacy Friendly Apps are a group of Android applications which are optimized regarding privacy.
-Further information can be found on secuso.org/pfa
+Further information can be found on https://secuso.org/pfa

 ## Information

 The calories calculation is based on the Metabolic Equivalent of Task (MET) formula.
 The MET value was taken from: https://www.fitness-gesundheit.uni-wuppertal.de/fileadmin/fitness-gesundheit/pdf-Dokumente/Publikationen/2015/Prof.Stemper_F_G_4-15.pdf

 ### API Reference